arnabing/SupaPaint/README.md

 ## Project Overview

-SupaPaint is a Next.js application designed for AI-powered image editing, particularly for staging houses and general photo editing.
-The app features an iMessage-like chat interface that allows users to upload images, mask specific areas for editing, and send these images to Replicate for processing using Stable Diffusion or other AI models.
+SupaPaint is a Next.js application designed for AI-powered image editing and generation.
+The app features a chat interface that allows users to upload images, mask specific areas for editing, and interact with various AI models for image processing and generation.

 ## Current State

 - Basic functionality implemented: image upload, mask creation, and API integration.
+- Inpainting with SDXL and image generation via Replicate API.
 - Chat interface displays user inputs and AI responses.
 - Image optimization for SDXL implemented.
 - Debug tab shows input image, mask, and output.
-- Inpainting with SDXL is functional.
+- Task-based workflow for different image processing operations.

 ## Recent Changes

-1. Implemented SDXL inpainting functionality.
+1. Implemented a unified API handler for both inpainting and image generation tasks.
-2. Added debug tab for input/output visualization.
+2. Simplified state management using React hooks.
+3. Created a consistent approach to image handling across different tasks.
+4. Updated the prompt bar to be more flexible based on the current task.
-3. Improved error handling and logging.
+5. Improved error handling and logging for API interactions.
-4. Optimized image and mask preparation for API requests.

 ## Immediate Goals

-1. Implement mask clearing for all images, including generated ones.
-2. Enable mask drawing on any image in the chat history, including AI-generated images.
-3. Refine the UI for a more intuitive mask drawing experience.
-4. Implement undo/redo functionality for mask drawing.
-5. Add option to adjust mask brush size.
+1. Refine the unified API handler to ensure consistent functionality for all tasks.
+2. Implement proper state management for tracking the current task and relevant data.
+3. Enhance the UI to provide clear guidance based on the selected task.
+4. Ensure seamless switching between inpainting and image generation tasks.
+5. Implement robust error handling and user feedback for all operations.
+6. Prepare the codebase for future integration with an LLM for task suggestions.

 ## Key Features

-- iMessage-like chat interface
+- Chat-based interface for interacting with AI models
-- Image uploading and display
+- Image uploading, display, and editing
 - Accurate image masking functionality using ReactSketchCanvas
-- Integration with AI services for image processing
+- Integration with multiple AI services for image processing and generation
 - Debug tab for payload inspection
 - SDXL optimization for uploaded images